profhuster/Drink_Safely_Cup/README.md

 # The Drink Safely Cup
 ## Designed by profhuster @ gmail.com
 ## April 2017
-This is a dribble cup.
+This is a dribble cup designed in response to the Make Magazine _worst cup_ challenge.
 If you hold the handle with your right hand and drink out of the cup, it will dribble until empty.
 If you use Your left hand or face the cup in another direction (not looking at the "Drink Safely" label) you can drink out of it with out dribbling.